job-streamer/job-streamer.github.io/source/index.rst

 Concept
 ------------

-JobStreamer is an distributed executing environment for jobs.
+JobStreamer is a distributed executing environment for jobs.
 JobStreamer agent that executes jobs has an exclusive feature.
 It's No deploy and No configuration.

 ------------